humdrum-tools/humdrum-documentation/guide/ch30/index.md

 `VEL 90 127 '`

-A third class of mapping instructions relates to the elapsed time between MIDI key onsets \-- \"delta time\" or DEL.
+A third class of mapping instructions relates to the elapsed time between MIDI key onsets \-- "delta time" or DEL.
 Consider, for example, the following configuration instructions:

 `DEL 48 80 8`\